 Crime Stoppers Western Australia Limited is a registered charity managed by our voluntary Board of Directors, which includes our Chief Executive Officer and a representative of the Commissioner of Police.

 Associate Professor Pamela Henry is Director of the Sellenger Centre for research in Law, Justice and Social Change at Edith Cowan University.
 She is a member of several university committees and has completed a range of projects in crime and policing-related research.

 Liam Roche is an experienced business leader with a career spanning 40 years in the media industry, retiring from the role of Chief Operating Officer of Seven West Media (WA) in 2015.

-Liam serves as a Non Executive Director of the Multiple Sclerosis Society of Western Australia and sits on a number of Board committees.
+Liam serves as a Non Executive Director for MSWA, Westcare Incorporated and ESF (Australia) Pty Ltd and sits on a number of Board committees.

 Liam is recognised as an exceptional mentor with the skills and experience to lead, influence and motivate individuals and teams to perform at their peak.